Romanovan Servicer

 A Romanovan Servicer has declared for Achilles, and dyed their sleeve black.

 In the 2400s, the Romanovan Universal Free Alliance is big on “clothing as communication”, so the Servicers wear mottled dull colors, unlike any other outfit worn in that era.
-This is not confused with military camo because there are no militaries in the Universal Free Alliance.
+This is not confused with military camouflage patterns because there are no militaries in the Universal Free Alliance.
 There hasn’t been a war in more than 200 years.

 When war comes in 2454, uniforms are needed.
-On the evening of September 23, MASON decreed that the uniform of Masons in the present conflict would be their left sleeves dyed black, showing the Masonic Emperor’s Capital Power reaching through the arms of every Mason.
+On the evening of September 23, Emperor MASON decreed that the uniform of Masons in the present conflict would be their left sleeves dyed black, showing the Masonic Emperor’s Capital Power reaching through the arms of every Mason.

-Sworn to Achilles, who was sworn to MASON, were the Blacksleeve Servicers, who illegally bore arms and fought in the war.
+Sworn to Achilles, who was sworn to MASON, were the Blacksleeve Servicers, who illegally bore arms and fought in the War.